need no translation.

 worlds

-Art is never neutral—it resonates with power, amplifying solidarity or exclusion.
-My practice interrogates these vibrations, questioning whose voices emerge or fade into silence.
-Art, for me, amplifies unruly tones that defy assimilation, calling forth futures beyond dominant grammars.
+Art is never neutral—it reverberates with power, amplifying solidarity or reinforcing exclusion.
+My practice attunes to these vibrations, asking: whose voices are amplified, and whose are silenced into erasure?
+I work with the unruly tones that resist assimilation, invoking futures beyond dominant grammars and toward spaces of relational refusal.

-To dwell in unruly frequencies is to embrace a literacy of becoming—where identity is fluid, a vibration tuned to potential, and listening is an act of political imagination.
+To dwell in unruly frequencies is to practice a literacy of transformation—where identitie are not a fixed state but a tuning into possibility, and where listening itself becomes an act of political imagination.

-As Édouard Glissant reminds us, the “legitimacy of filiation” is not merely a metaphor of descent but the foundational violence of rooted thought: a mechanism through which colonial modernity silences relation, masks entanglement, and reduces becoming to bloodline.
+As the poet Édouard Glissant reminds his readers, the “legitimacy of filiation” is not merely a metaphor of descent but the foundational violence of european history: a mechanism through which colonial modernity silences relation, masks entanglement, and reduces becoming to bloodline.

 Listening Otherwise